-On 29 June 2011, the Company acquired from Camper and Nicholsons Marinas International Limited the 100% shareholding in Maris Marine Limited ("MML") for a consideration of €115.
-This company is incorporated in the United Kingdom and the principal place of business and registered office of this subsidiary is situated at Latimer House, 5-7 Cumberland Place, Southampton, S015 2BH.
+14.1 On 29 June 2011, the Company acquired from Camper & Nicholsons Marinas International Limited the 100% shareholding in Maris Marine Limited ("MML") for a consideration of €115.
+This dormant company is incorporated in the United Kingdom and the registered office of this subsidiary is situated at The White Building, 4 Cumberland Place, Southampton, SO15 2NP.
 The reporting date of this non-trading entity is 31 March.